jakubstepien/vscode-ng-template-style-suggestions/README.md

 Extension tracks files specified in styles array of default project in angular.json file.
 These suggestions are cached until one of the files changes or angular.json changes.

-Global scss file can import other files and suggestions will include them but only main style files from angular.json are tracked.
-Changes to those included files need to be manually reloaded by command
+Global scss file can import other files and suggestions will include them but by default only main style files from angular.json are tracked.
+To see changes from those files cache must be reset, see commands and configuration.

+## Commands

 >Angular Sass Suggestions: Reset cache

-or by saving manually one of tracked file
+Commands that resets cached global styles

+## Configuration

+>Angular Sass Suggestions Project

+Name of the project from angular.json get global styles from, if empty uses value of 'defaultProject' from angular.json

+>Angular Sass Suggestions Extra File Watchers

+List of file patterns to monitor for changes in addition to those from angular.json.
+Any change in them will global class reset cache.
+Example pattern:
+`**/styles/variables.scss`

 ## Requirements

-* Angular 6+, basically angular.json file
 * Angular Language Service for support in inline templates